dumtux/eastec.s1/doc/bluetooth-api.md

 # Bluetooth API for the SOne device status control

+> Deprecated, all the controls from mobile app are moved to REST API via WiFi network.

 **The contents of this document are provisional.
 It may be changed during the integration of BT API and GUI Application.**